Home » By Course » Main Dishes » Senfbraten (German Roast Pork with Mustard Gravy)

 Let’s get started!

-Give the pork roast a good sprinkle of salt and freshly ground black pepper and generously slather it down on all sides with yellow mustard.
+Give the pork loin roast a good sprinkle of salt and freshly ground black pepper and generously slather it down on all sides with yellow mustard.
 If you have access to German mustard, it’s the best.
 It has a much different flavor than American mustard and, in my opinion, is much better.

 There are several different brands of German mustard – all good – but the one that I use most often and really like is the Alstertor Düsseldorf Style Mustard (click link for convenient access on Amazon).